We love these great Lego Duplo play ideas! They are lots of fun and inspire so much learning for toddlers, preschoolers and even kindergarteners.

-I am a big fan of building and construction for kids because of its fun play and learning potential.
-As children build they are using and developing;
+I am a big fan of investing in building kits and sets for kids, because of their hands-on, engaging learning potential.
+As children build, they are using and developing;

 - Fine motor skills and hand eye co-ordination